syl20bnr/spacemacs-elpa-mirror/melpa/org-recent-headings-readme.txt

 Installation:

-Put this file in your `load-path', then in your init file:
+Install from MELPA, or manually by putting this file in your `load-path'.
+Then put this in your init file:

 (require 'org-recent-headings)
 (org-recent-headings-mode)

+You may also install Helm and/or Ivy, but they aren't required.